Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Pinterest @danaeexplore

-And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account for easy access to this post on the four-day itinerary in Cape Town whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account for easy access to this post on what to do in Cape Town: the perfect four-day itinerary, whenever you need it!